my-carla/sumo/docs/web/docs/FAQ.md

 (should be available from a right click on the desktop background) go to 3D settings and select nvidia as your preferred graphics processor.
 If this does not fix it, try to set the integrated graphics as preferred.
 (Thanks @palvarezlopez for finding out.)

+### SUMO-GUI and NETEDIT flickering

+There is a know problem in Windows 10 with scaling and flickering in certain applications.
+If scaling is greater than 100%, a flickering may appear in SUMO-GUI and NETEDIT during mouse movement.
+The only known solution is leaving Scaling at 100%.
+Another cause is the use of a modern graphics card.
+If your computer supports it, run SUMO using the integrated graphics card (Control panel->NVidia Control Panel->Select integrated graphid card->apply)

+### Missing Characters in Parameter Dialogs (i.e. Chinese Street names) on Linux

+Install the [Noto Fonts](https://en.wikipedia.org/wiki/Noto_fonts) package for your distribution.

 ## Upgrading